ethersphere/storage-incentives/README.md

 Consult devops/storage-incentives team for infura token or create one from [Infura website](https://infura.io/).

 ##### Steps
-1. Run `npm run compile` to get all the contracts compiled.
+1. Run `yarn run compile` to get all the contracts compiled.
-2. Run `npm run test` to run all the tests.
+2. Run `yarn run test` to run all the tests.
 3. Configure `.env` file
    - Add your wallet `Mnemonic` in `.env` file.
    - Add your `Infura` token in `.env` file.
 4. To deploy all contracts and set roles:
-   - Mainnet: `npm run deploy:mainnet`
+   - Mainnet: `yarn run deploy:mainnet`
-   - Testnet: `npm run deploy:testnet`
+   - Testnet: `yarn run deploy:testnet`

 **Note:** After successfully deploying to mainnet or testnet the [mainnet_deployed.json](./mainnet_deployed.json) and [testnet_deployed.json](./testnet_deployed.json) will be automatically updated and those changes should be committed if intended.
 The command will update the [testnet_deployed.json](testnet_deployed.json) file.

 #### Local
-- Run `npm run deploy:hardhat` to deploy all contracts on hardhat environment(network).
+- Run `yarn run deploy:hardhat` to deploy all contracts on hardhat environment(network).
 - To deploy on Ganache (or other networks):
   - Add network configuration in your [hardhat.config.ts](./hardhat.config.ts).
       ```